 the results.
 Be adventuresome and have fun with it!

 wrap it in an air-tight package and freeze it.
 As long as there’s

-very little air in the package with your bread, you won’t be able to tell the difference when you thaw it and eat it.
+very little air in the package with your bread, (I wrap mine in plastic

+be able to tell the difference when you thaw it and eat it.
 And yes,

-you can thaw and re-freeze—homemade sourdough
+you can thaw and re-freeze—homemade SF sourdough bread is amazingly

-resistant to mold and mildew.
+to mold and mildew.

 If you like, slice it before you freeze

 it so you can take it out one or two slices at a time, or you can

 ready to serve.
 The heavy-duty long ‘bread-shaped’ plastic

 bags for baguettes and multiple loaves on my website are very affordable